 The CDC runs the Vaccine Adverse Events Reporting System (VAERS), a national system to detect any possible symptoms or side effects that occur after someone has had a vaccine.
 Anyone who has had a vaccine can report concerns to VAERS.

 Can the vaccine give me a COVID-19 Infection?,

-No. None of the COVID-19 vaccines currently in development in the United States use the live virus that causes COVID-19.
-There are several different types of vaccines in development.
-The goal for each of them is to teach our immune systems how to recognize and fight the virus that causes COVID-19.
+No. None of the COVID-19 vaccines in the United States use the live virus that causes COVID-19.
+The goal of vaccines is to teach our immune systems how to recognize and fight the virus that causes COVID-19.
 Sometimes this process can cause symptoms, such as fever.
 These symptoms are normal and are a sign that the body is building immunity.
 Learn more about how COVID-19 vaccines work.

 It typically takes a few weeks for the body to build immunity after vaccination.
 This means it is possible a person could be infected with the virus that causes COVID-19 just before or after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.

 Will I test positive for COVID-19 after getting the vaccine?,